COVID-19 Information and Updates

 How You Can Help

 - Stay Home & Share Your Love.
 One of the most impactful things we as community members can do to support health care professionals and the hospital is to stay home.
 And one of the things we can do from home is share our gratitude for frontline staff.
-Post your thanks using #ThanksHealthHeroes on our Facebook and Twitter pages or email us.
+Share appreciation and encouragement online, and on social media using #ThanksHealthHeroes on our Facebook and Twitter pages or email us.

 - N95 Donations - We are grateful for the support of our community and are accepting donations of N95 respirator masks.
 These are federally regulated masks that are often used by construction and industrial businesses.
 If you have N95 masks to donate, please email firstname.lastname@example.org.

-- Hand-sewn Mask Donations - Please note that the Centers for Disease Control and Prevention (CDC) has determined that fabric masks can only be used as a last resort when other supplies have run out.
-Please email or call our auxiliary president (518-962-4049) for more information if you are interested in making or donating hand-sewn masks.
+- Hand-sewn Mask Donations - Please email or call our auxiliary president (518-962-4049) for more information if you are interested in making or donating hand-sewn masks.

 For the most up-to-date information on COVID-19 in Essex County, please visit https://www.co.essex.ny.us/Health/local-covid-19-notices/